Department of Orthopaedic Surgery

-- Shoulder, elbow, hand & wrist surgery – For both adults and paediatric patients
+- Hand & wrist treatments and surgery – For both adults and paediatric patients

-- Acute knee injuries – Including sports injuries, anterior cruciate ligament (ACL) reconstruction, arthroscopic surgery
+- Sports Medicine – Include treatment of acute knee injuries, anterior cruciate ligament (ACL) reconstruction, arthroscopic surgery

 - Spine surgery for neck & back – Including surgery for disc disease, artificial disc replacement for cervical disc disease, lumbar microdiscectomy, spinal deformity surgery (scoliosis and kyphosis) for adults and children.

-The orthopaedic department works closely with the pain service at King’s for those orthopaedic patients suffering from chronic pain.
+The orthopaedic department works closely with the Pain Clinic at King’s for those orthopaedic patients suffering from chronic pain.

 The Most Advanced Technology